minnikitti/pythonportfolioassignment/README.md

 Before running this project, please make sure you have csv files and json files downloaded in the same folder as this python file.

+Additionally, download DB browser for SQLite to see the data in the database.

 Simply run this project and it will show a chart using Plotly.